 Your post is now scheduled for publishing on the date and time you have set …

-If you are editing an existing post, you can schedule the post to be republished in the future by clicking on the Edit link next to the Published on: field …
+If you are editing an existing post, you can schedule your post to be republished later by clicking on the Edit link next to the Published on: field …

 Edit the date (and time if you want) of your post and click the OK button …

 (Click the ‘OK’ button to set your new date and time settings)

 Remember to click the Schedule button to save your republishing settings …